Deploying NeoLoad Web in AWS

 Create The EKS Cluster

-You have to create a node group with at least one node.
+We will have to create a single node group with at least one node, using the eksctl CLI.
 We want to size the node so that it matches the Neoload documentation for hardware specifications.
 I suggest md5.xlarge.
 We will create this on us-east-2, but you may want to create this on the same region as the application under test.

-Instead of just using command line arguments, we will use a YAML file to define the arguments and make it easier to execute.
+For the eksctl command line arguments, we will reference a YAML file to define the arguments and make it easier to execute.
 We will use a custom YAML file to create the Neoload Web Cluster.
 Here is an example:

 # An example of ClusterConfig with a normal nodegroup